stackblitz/docs/docs/platform/webcontainers/troubleshooting-webcontainers.md

 Your project should load without your action, at least if dependencies are automatically installed.
 If an error is detected, StackBlitz will automatically re-run the installation step with `npm install --legacy-peer-deps`.
 You can find more information on how to configure your project [here](https://developer.stackblitz.com/platform/webcontainers/project-config).

-## Chrome: Infinite reload when dev tools are opened
+## Chrome: Infinite reload when DevTools are opened

-If you have your preview in a separate tab and you open Chrome dev tools, you can observe an infinite reload loop after a refresh.
-This is usually caused by having the `Update on reload` checkbox checked in `Application > Service Workers`.
+You might find yourself stuck in an infinite reload loop upon refreshing your webpage.
+This is usually caused by having the `Update on reload` setting checked under `Application > Service Workers` if you've launched your preview in a separate tab while Chrome DevTools are open.

 <img alt="Chrome DevTools with the Application tab selected showing the Service Workers section with the Update on reload checkbox checked" src="./assets/chrome-update-on-reload.png" width="800" />